mikejmcguirk/debian_i3/README.md

 - Enter tmux, use prefix-i to download plugins
 - Pull in Wireguard configs
 - Setup qbittorrent in GUI
-- Configure Brave default pages, add boomarks, and disable ctrl+w/ctrl+W keys
+- Configure Brave default pages, add bookmarks, and disable ctrl+w/ctrl+W keys

 (The config repo contains an i3 config.
 Should not need to generate a new one)